 Neurotransmitter Panel

-A neurotransmitter test measures neurotransmitters, their precursors, and their derivates to determine imbalances in neurotransmitter levels and help pinpoint where the imbalance stems from.
+A neurotransmitter test measures neurotransmitters, their precursors, and their derivatives to help identify imbalances in neurotransmitter levels and support understanding of where the imbalance may stem from.

 [signup]